Handling null characters

 Rosie will report the character positions (1-based) of the matches if we use the

-output format.
+json output format.
 And since we are going to read it ourselves instead of

 piping into another program, we can use the pretty-printed json format,

-Recall that Rosie supports two pattern matching commands: match
+Recall that Rosie supports two pattern matching commands: match which returns

-the first match and starts at the beginning of the input, and grep
+the first match and starts at the beginning of the input, and grep which

-behaves more like Unix grep
+behaves more like Unix grep.
+Internally, Rosie grep is implemented using

-macro, and each found instance is labeled in the output with the
+Rosie’s find macro, and each found instance is labeled in the output with the

-type find.*
+type find.*.

 In the screen shot above, we can see that nulls were found at (start) positions 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, and 144.
 (This familiar sequence was ensured by the program that generated the sample input.)